the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Before we install a BinderHub, we need to configure several pieces of information and save them in `yaml` files.

-Create a folder named after your BinderHub:
+Create a folder named after your BinderHub.
 ```bash
 mkdir shf_test_hub
 cd shf_test_hub